vivekbhatnagar/JOBBOX-Twitter-Bot/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+The following is copyright JOBBOX.
+You may not reuse anything therein without permission:

++ BotConfig method on src/BotConfig.java

+All other directories and files are MIT Licensed.
+Feel free to use the HTML and CSS as you please.